The 52-year-old says he does not want to be involved in the game anymore after becoming disillusioned with the ruthless nature of management

-Elsewhere in Argentina, the former Boca Juniors favourite refused to be drawn on the subject of Juan Roman Riquelme's future with the club, instead stressing the player's need to find a new team while he still has the ability to play football.
+Elsewhere in Argentina, the former Boca Juniors favorite refused to be drawn on the subject of Juan Roman Riqueleme's future with the club, instead stressing the player's need to find a new team while he still has the ability to play football.

 "What happened between Riquelme, [Carlos] Bianchi and [Daniel] Angelici is their problem.
 What I think is that he has to play again.
 I don't think for Boca, but he has to return to play."